didymus707/Twitter-Clone/README.md

 This collaborative project is the last of the series of projects in the HTML & CSS curriculum the students of microverse must complete in order to graduate in which the student must use the framework he/she built on a particular site of their choice.

-This project is a rebuild of [tnw](https://www.thenextweb.com/) site.
+This project is a rebuild of [twitter](https://www.twitter.com) site.

-Specs to the Project can be found [here](https://www.theodinproject.com/courses/html5-and-css3/lessons/building-with-responsive-design).
+Specs to the Project can be found [here](https://www.theodinproject.com/courses/html5-and-css3/lessons/design-your-own-grid-based-framework).

 ### Built With

 * HTML
 * CSS
+* SASS

 ### Things Learnt

 * Media Queries
+* Building own CSS frameworks

 <!-- GETTING STARTED -->
 ## Getting Started

-Click on this [link](https://raw.githack.com/tzvaita/Responsive-site/master/index.html) to check out the live version of the project
+Click on this [link](https://raw.githack.com/didymus707/Twitter-Clone/working-branch/index.html) to check out the live version of the project

 <!-- CONTRIBUTING -->